BedlingtonStation PrimarySchool

 CONTEXT

-Hello!
+Wilkommen!
 Please join me here at ‘Crankpot Industries’ where you will become scientists, helping me, Professor Crankpot solve my problems.
-I can be is very forgetful and I rely on my scientists to find things out for me.
+I can be very forgetful and I rely on my scientists to find things out for me.
 I will send us messages with special tasks for you to complete!
 Eureka!

 CLASS READER